 Introduction

-kept in mind that objects are converted (‘coerced’) to a common type
+Objects in R are converted (‘coerced’) to a common type when combined

-when it is combined in a vector with character "nco", such
+is combined in a vector with character "nco", such that

 c("314", "nco").
 This also holds for the logical